 Attractions in York

 The little northern city of York has a big story to tell.
 This medieval marvel has an incredible heritage, being both a Roman and a Viking stronghold.
 Unsurprisingly for a town with such a wealth of history behind it, the city’s brimming with not-to-be-missed attractions.
-From historic buildings such as York Minster to award-winning parks like Rowntree, its sightseeing opportunities will entertain, inspire and capture your imagination, in equal measure.
+From historic buildings such as York Minster to award-winning parks like Rowntree and plenty of shopping spots, its sightseeing opportunities will entertain, inspire and capture your imagination, in equal measure.
 And whatever part of town your big day out takes you to, there’ll be a friendly team waiting to look after you at a nearby Premier Inn hotel in York.

 Show more